-BACT for NO_X emissions from this rich-burn emergency standby natural gas IC engine \geq 132 bhp is natural gas, LPG, or propane as fuel.
-The applicant has proposed to install a 224 bhp rich-burn emergency standby natural gas IC engine using natural gas, LPG, or propane as fuel, therefore BACT for NO_X emissions is satisfied a.
-Step 1 - Identify all control technologies
+There is no control technology that is cost effective for BACT for NO_X emissions from this rich-burn emergency standby natural gas IC engine < 132 bhp.
+The applicant has proposed to install a 77.3 bhp rich-burn emergency standby natural gas IC engine without a NO_X catalyst (three-way catalyst); therefore BACT for NO_X emissions is satisfied.